 Source: adjusted from OECD reports.

-Table 5 reports the differences in eligibility of subsidies and supports by countries, which suggests that whilst some countries have no eligibility restrictions, others offer universal eligibility.
+Table 5 reports the differences in eligibility of subsidies and supports by countries, which suggests that whilst some countries have not eligibility restrictions other offer universal eligibility.

-Table 5: Eligibility of publicly subsidies and supports
+Table 5.
+Eligibility of publicly subsidies and supports